-Forests, marshes, wetlands, and grasslands all absorb carbon dioxide from the atmosphere, serving as a carbon sink.
+Forests, marshes, wetlands, and grasslands all absorb carbon dioxide from the atmosphere, serving as a carbon sink-symbolized here by the trees.

 Meanwhile, there is also a great deal of industrial activity on public lands, such as coal, oil, and natural gas extraction.